Life zone

 The life zone concept was developed by C. Hart Merriam in 1889 as a means of describing areas with similar plant and animal communities.
 Merriam observed that the changes in these communities with an increase in latitude at a constant elevation are similar to the changes seen with an increase in elevation at a constant latitude.

+Merriam

 The life zones Merriam identified are most applicable to western North America, being developed on the San Francisco Peaks, Arizona and Cascade Range of the northwestern USA.
 He tried to develop a system that is applicable across the North American continent, but that system is rarely referred to.

+List

 The life zones that Merriam identified, along with characteristic plants, are as follows: